Search

 Martin Ron (@ronmuralist) • Instagram photos and videos

-Content warning: Art has the power to capture emotions in a way words often cannot.
+Content warning: Urban Art has the power to capture emotions in a way words often cannot.
 These 15 street art pieces and sculptures express love, grief, hope, and longing in striking and unforgettable ways.
-More: 14 Street Art 3D Masterpieces You Won’t Believe Are Real The Weig
+More: 3D Masterpieces (18 Photos) The Weight of Grief by Celeste

 The Weight of Grief by Celeste Roberge